 STRUCTURALIST ANALYSIS OF THE POEM ‘’FIRE AND ICE’’

-The poem ‘’FIRE AND ICE’’ is a well knitted epigram written by Robert Frost.
-After the great destruction of world war 1st the question regarding the end of the world appears in every one’s mind in different way.
+The poem ‘’FIRE AND ICE’’ is a well-knitted epigram written by Robert Frost.
+After the great destruction of world war 1st the question regarding the end of the world appears in everyone’s mind in different way.
 This poem is about a question of how the world will come to an end, either by fire or by ice.
 The poem is a real piece of act and fancy.
 Laconic style of writing makes the poem factual and scientific.
 Fire represent desire and ice is equated with hate, both are antithesis to each other.
-Both are the elements of nature but there characteristics are opposite and poles apart.
+Both are the elements of nature but their characteristics are opposite and poles apart.

 Parallelism is used in the first two lines of the poem ‘’some say the world will end in fire / some say in ice’’.
 In the same line fire and ice is used as a symbol of desire and hatred.
 These symbols having the surface and deeper meaning, and are antithesis to each other.
 Fire is the antithesis of ice.
 Allusion is also used here, by using fire he is alluding about global warming and ice is a reference towards ice age.
 The words like fire, desire, perish, destruction, ice, hate and great makes a horrible and pessimistic image in mind.

 Poem begins with ‘’some say’’ which means that a group of people is of the opinion that the world will come to an end either by fire or by ice.
 Poet is having the opinion that the world will end by human desires, but then in the ending lines of the poem he says that ice also has the power to cause an end to the world. ‘’And would suffice’’ directly contrast the preceding lines which shows the power of hatred and its destructive ability.
 It means that the poem is not concluded entirely.

 Phonological features are used in the form of alliteration, assonance, and consonance.

 I hold with those who favor fire’’